Have you ever wondered what Edwin Stanton, Dean Martin & square pizza have in common?

 Our history is your history…where the west began!
 Start at the award winning Fort Steuben Visitor Center and a tour of Historic Fort Steuben, a fully reconstructed 18th century fort on its original site with extensive exhibits of frontier life.
 Adjacent to the Fort is the group’s next stop, the First Federal Land Office, built in 1801.
 This pioneer log building served as an early American home/office and gives visitors a glimpse into the life of the first settlers in Ohio.

-After a buffet lunch at the Classic Corner restaurant, the group will embark on a tour of Steubenville’s twenty-three larger than life Murals that artfully capture the city’s rich heritage.
+After a buffet lunch at Froehlich’s Classic Corner restaurant, the group will embark on a tour of Steubenville’s twenty-two larger than life Murals that artfully capture the city’s rich heritage.
 Continue with a tour of the Jefferson County Historical Museum.
 Each of the nineteen rooms in this mansion has a different theme, including a Dean Martin Room, Presidents Room and Civil War Room.

-A stop for Ohio-shaped cookies at the Downtown Bakery will wrap up your visit before heading home.
+A stop at the Downtown Bakery will wrap up your visit before heading home.

 Two Day: Friendly Neighbors Tour

 Enjoy a two-day tour of Steubenville and Mt.
 Pleasant, neighbors along the Ohio River Scenic Byway in Eastern Ohio.
 The tour begins where Steubenville began: at Historic Fort Steuben, the fort that opened the Northwest Territory to settlement followed by a visit to the First Federal Land Office.